 Enterprise Grid was built with larger organisations in mind.
-Rather than everyone working in a single workspace, a Slack Enterprise Grid org connects multiple interconnected workspaces across your company.
+Instead of everyone working in a single workspace, a Slack Enterprise Grid org connects multiple interconnected workspaces across your company.

 Unique teams or business units can work online in channels inside separate, dedicated workspaces.
-Not to mention that you’ll be better connected through search, direct messaging and a directory that works across your entire organisation!
+Plus, you’ll be better connected through search, direct messaging and a directory that works across your entire organisation!

 Organisation versus workspace

 An Enterprise Grid organisation (org, for short!) is made up of multiple Slack workspaces.
 Org owners and org admins can manage settings and preferences for all the workspaces and members within the org.
 Here are some examples:

 - Security setup (single sign-on, mandatory 2FA, etc.)

 - Settings and preferences (message editing and deletion policies, channel management, custom Terms of Service, etc.)

 - Member access and management (accounts, user groups, apps, etc.)

 - Billing (company details, licence agreements, etc.)